e-kotov/rdocdump/README.md

 single file.
 Supports installed packages, tar.gz archives, and package source directories.
 If the package is not installed, only its source is automatically downloaded from CRAN for processing.
-The output is a single plain text file or a ‘character’, which is useful to ingest complete package documentation and source into a large language model (‘LLM’) or pass it further to other tools, such as
+The output is a single plain text file or a `character`, which is useful to ingest complete package documentation and source into a large language model (‘LLM’) or pass it further to other tools, such as
 <a href="https://github.com/tidyverse/ragnar"